Security-Onion-Solutions/securityonion-docs/use-cases.rst

 Use Cases
 =========

 If you’re going to deploy Security Onion, you should first decide what your use case is.
 In this section, we'll discuss some common use cases and how they map to our different kinds of architecture.
-This could be anything from a temporary Import installation in a small virtual machine on your personal laptop all the way to a large scalable enterprise deployment consisting of a manager node, multiple search nodes, and lots of forward nodes.
+This could be anything from a temporary Import installation in a small virtual machine on your personal laptop all the way to a large scalable enterprise deployment consisting of a manager node, multiple search nodes, and lots of sensor nodes.

 Minimal Import
 --------------